dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 Then, the cache will be cleared by the background job, just after some delay.
 Nevertheless, approach with UnitOfWork will solve all cases which for aggregate roots.

-NOTE: Since I use a MemoryCache in this approach, I do not need to remove from the cache the entities which were modified, because the modification will be set if happens.
+NOTE: When using a MemoryCache, we do not need to remove from the cache the entities which were modified, because the modification will be set if happens.

 NOTE: Even if the SaveChanges fail and the transaction is rollback, we potentially only removed entity from the cache, which will not have any impact other